wongcheehao/AI-Policy-Helper/README.md

 Request path in practice:

 1. Ingest reads markdown/text from `data/`, chunks by size/overlap, embeds, and indexes.
-2. Ask normalizes request, checks in-memory TTL answer cache.
-3. On cache miss, retrieve context (dense or hybrid with Qdrant), then rerank.
+2. retrieve context (dense or hybrid with Qdrant), then rerank.
 4. Generate answer (stub or OpenRouter), then keep only cited chunks.
 5. Return `answer`, `citations`, `chunks`, and timing `metrics`.